Vyral/shannon-doser/testimonials.md

 # Client Testimonials

+&nbsp;

+*My husband and I had a very stressful start to our move from Denver to KC.
+Our journey with finding the perfect home was very daunting and nerve wrecking.
+We were not first time home buyers so we had an idea of what to expect but knew it would be difficult in the extremely competitive market after Covid.
+Low inventory & sky- rocketing prices made the search even harder.&nbsp; Michele was always ready to move on any opportunity we wanted, including finding and accessing homes pre-MLS.
+She went beyond what was required as an agent and her professionalism and service is immeasurable.
+I cannot thank Michele Harlow and Keller Williams enough for helping us find our DREAM home\!&nbsp; &nbsp; &nbsp;Thank you so much\!*

+\- Jessica

 *Michele, I can't thank you enough for your help and patience with me/us\!
 I truly feel we couldn't have had a better Realtor\!
 You were constantly there for me with your positivity, encouragement and especially your time\!
 I appreciate you so much\!
 This is an important step at any age and your competence and willingness to help us made it feel like we were your most important client.*

 \-Dana and Brenda G.&nbsp;